Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 60-Year Celebration

-The community marks 60 years of the original vision — a living, thriving, multi-generational community spanning four continents.
+The community marks 60 years from the original vision, a living, thriving, multi-generational community spanning four continents.
 Dimona 1: the source.
 The proof.
-A community mastering the art of living.
+A community Mastering the Art of Living.

 What We Stand For